 It comfortably accommodates 2 adults, and 2-3 children.

-The tub is built in Canada from locally-sourced materials, crafted using a combination of computer-aided machinery as well as hand welding & finishing.
+Our hot tub is built in the prairie-heart of Canada from locally-sourced materials, crafted using a combination of computer-aided machinery as well as hand welding & finishing.

 HEATING & ENVIRONMENT

 Light the fire with a small amount of dry paper and several pieces of thin kindling.
 As the fire grows, slowly add wood to fill the stovebox.
-Continually add wood until the tub water reaches your desired temperature.
+Continually add wood until the hot tub water reaches your desired temperature.
 Watch the video tutorial to see how simple the process is.

 Use seasoned (dry) local firewood or found wood, split into 1-3” dia logs.
 Please don't burn waste, debris, or construction material.
 Standard firewood length is suitable (12"-18" long).
 Learn everything you need to know about the best firewood in our Journal.

-On average it takes 90 minutes for the Goodland tub to heat up.
+On average it takes 90-120 minutes for the GOODLAND hot tub to heat up.

 After starting the fire, adding a few pieces of wood frequently keeps the fire burning hotter than over-stuffing the stove.
 Be sure to stir the tub water often with your paddle as it heats up.

-Built from marine grade aluminum, the stovebox is submerged in the bathing water and is safe to touch.
+Built from marine-grade aluminum, the stovebox is submerged in the bathing water and is safe to touch.
 The fire inside the stovebox heats the water directly around it through conduction and convection.
 Go deeper on how wood stove hot tubs work in our Resources section.

 At this time we don't offer other heating options.
 Please join the mailing list to be the first to know when we release alternate heating solutions.
-An alternative is to fill the tub with a domestic hot water system, just like a bathtub.
+An alternative is to fill the hot tub with a domestic hot water system, just like a bathtub.

-Yes—to begin with, it's more environmentally friendly than an electric tub which requires considerable amounts of energy and are often not made from eco-friendly materials.
+Yes—to begin with, it's more environmentally friendly than an electric hot tub which requires considerable amounts of energy and are often not made from eco-friendly materials.
 We believe wood burning to be the cleanest and most environmentally sustainable way to heat water.